Community Blog

 PLACEMENT AND APPEARANCE

 Plant placement should depend on how you wish to view your terrarium garden.
 Will it be seen from all sides or just from the front?
 If it will be viewed from all sides, the tallest plants should be positioned in the center and you can build downward from there.
 If the view will be one-sided, place the tallest plant in the back and build forward.
-Adding a bit of whimsy to the garden such as a colorful rock or log may help to give it character.
+Add a bit of whimsy to your garden with a colorful rock or log to give it character.
 You’re trying to create a small nature scene, and different soil coverings can add to that effect and make it seem more realistic.
 Ultimately, the look and feel of your terrarium will depend on your personal preferences.

 WATERING

 When fertilizing terrariums and dish gardens, use a very weak concentration of fertilizer.
-The plants should be carefully monitored; watch for yellowing leaves which indicate a need for more nutrients.
+Carefully monitor the plants to watch for yellowing leaves which indicates a need for more nutrients.